Me and my buddy at a ceramics exhibit

-Side Note: I had carpal tunnel release surgery not long ago, and while the pain’s still hanging around, I’m starting hand therapy today.
+Side-note: I had carpal tunnel release surgery not long ago, and while the pain’s still hanging around, I’m starting hand therapy today.
 That ought to ease things up a bit.
 Funny enough, typing’s not much of an issue—it’s writing longhand that’s the real challenge right now.
 It seems like pens are giving me more trouble than keyboards.

 The panoramic image captures a quiet, tree-lined alleyway.
 Dominating the foreground is a unique, circular brick building with a weathered facade and a black-shingled roof, hinting at its age and history.
 The structure is surrounded by a patch of shrubbery marked off with bright green posts.
 To the left, a white truck is parked outside a pale green building.
 The narrow road, paved with patches of wear and tear, stretches into the distance, bordered by trees that cast dappled shadows on the ground.
 It’s a scene that evokes a sense of solitude and a bygone era, despite the presence of modern elements.